Ifrade1/algorithms3/README.md

   -Please write a simple file testing the quicksort function.
 I don't think you need to write the function, it should be in the c standard library.(I added a quick sort program and text file in the quicksort.c branch; need to add reading text file implementation);

-  -need to figure out how to compile and run with the text file -need to implement fidning the kth smallest integer from a text file -create a PA2.c file with a main function
-  -need to add implementation of reading integers from input/text file
+ PA2.c works, except it requires you to input n+1 integers until it sorts the array and prints the k element

   -create a makefile (use the previous makefile and edit PA1 to PA1.
+DONE; makefile works; do not change!
-DONE To compile makefile: make
+  To compile makefile:
+  make
 ./kmin